bloomberg/memray/docs/tutorials/index.rst

 The tutorials in this section of the docs provide a gentle introduction to debugging memory issues using the Memray profiler.
-You'll learn how to use basic features like generating flame graphs and integrating Memray with pytest test suites, as well as some more advanced features like inspecting the C or C++ or Rust frames on the call stack in addition to the Python frames.
+You'll learn how to use basic features like generating flame graphs and integrating Memray with pytest test suites, as well as some more advanced features like inspecting the C, C++, or Rust frames on the call stack in addition to the Python frames.

 There are 3 different exercises within this tutorial: